-The TO2.DeviceServiceInfoReady and TO2.OwnerServiceInfo messages are the joining point for the Untrusted Installer and Trusted Installer authentication options.
+The TO2.DeviceServiceInfoReady and TO2.OwnerServiceInfo messages are the joining point for the Untrusted Installer and Trusted Installer phases of protocol authentication.

-The Trusted Installer authentication option is not currently defined in FIDO Device Onboard.
+The Trusted Installer authentication phase is not currently defined in FIDO Device Onboard.

 5.5.9.
-TO2.OwnerServiceInfoReady, Type 67§
+TO2.OwnerServiceInfoReady, Type 675